A Mysterious Find (Short Story)

 I was deep in the woods and the trees were casting a cold shadow over the ground.

-The call of a solitary bird echoed from far away, and I wondered if it was time to turn back as my stroll was turning into something far more strenuous than I had planned.
+The call of a solitary bird echoed from far away, and I wondered if it was time to turn back as my stroll had turned into something more strenuous than I had planned.

 I then caught sight of a curious-looking structure set a few feet from my location.

-Laying in the ground the hands of time had covered it in moss, and hidden away from civilisation it looked as though it had not been touched for over a hundred years.
-An old stone trough or even an ancient grave I thought to myself?
+Laying in the ground the hands of time had covered it in moss and hidden it away from civilisation.
+The object looked as though it had not been touched for over a hundred years.
+Was it an old stone trough or even an ancient grave I thought to myself?

 The structure rose a foot from the ground and where it was not covered in moss there were flakes of stone peeling away after years of rain, damp and cold.

 I approached, carefully stepping one foot over the other, but the sound of a twig breaking under my foot forced me to freeze.
-Why it should force me to do this, I cannot say for I was not hiding or in danger, but a sense of fear had come over me.
+Why it should force me to do this?
+I cannot say for I was not hiding or in danger, but a sense of fear came over me.

 My heart rate had increased and little sounds, such as leaves rustling or the chirp of a bird all became exaggerated and ringing out in my ears as potential threats of danger.
 A natural fight or flight reaction I assumed.

 I gazed into the centre of the structure and could see only leaves and a few rotting branches.
 Glancing over my shoulder I took a few steps closer.

 Most likely a drinking basin for livestock or horses, but still enough for my curiosity to push me to investigate.
 I put my foot gently on top of the leaves and pressed a little.
 The rotting organic debris depressed under the weight of my foot, but no trap door or hidden passageway swung open.